W0LF(S): 2019: Formation of W0LF

-On November 6, 2019, during the live broadcast of "100% Entertainment", Qiu Fengze, Nine Chen and Huang Weijin announced that they would form a four-member group with Lai.
+On November 6, 2019, during the live broadcast of "100% Entertainment", Qiu Fengze, Nine Chen and Wayne Huang announced that they would form a four-member group with Lai.

 The group released their first single Betrayal the same month after the announcement, followed by Modern Love on April 9, 2020.

 2020: Renamed to W0LF(S)

 Following the inclusion of SHOU, the group released their first single titled All Day under the name of W0LF(S).

 In October 2020, W0LF(S) released their second single #反正我好看 in partnership with Samsung for the launch of Samsung Galaxy S20 FE 5G in Taiwan.

 2021 - Present

 In May 2021, the band released their third single I Wanna Holiday in partnership with Agoda, followed by a song amid the global COVID-19 pandemic titled No Boundaries in September 2021.
 They also sang the 5th anniversary theme song for Arena of Valor titled Ride On which was released on 29 October 2021.
 The group released the title track of their first album - Moon Landing on 1 December 2021.